emmatebibyte/hopper/README.md

 &emsp;`-f`, `--hopfile [hopfiles...]`

 &emsp;&emsp;Specifies templates upon which to base the new hopfile.
-Hopfile names should be comma-delineated.

 &emsp;`-m`, `--mc-version [version]`